Quick Answer

 - The dealer-delivery clock starts only when the issuer is NOT a reporting company.
 If the issuer was already reporting at the time of filing, no dealer delivery is required at all.

 - National-exchange listing shortens the window.
-A non-reporting issuer whose IPO lists on Nasdaq or NYSE gets the 25-day window; a non-reporting issuer that goes public OTC gets the 40-day or 90-day window depending on whether the deal is a first IPO or a follow-on.
+A non-reporting issuer whose IPO lists on Nasdaq or NYSE gets the 25-day window; a non-reporting issuer that goes public OTC gets the 40-day or 90-day window depending on whether the deal is a first offering or a follow-on.

 The SEC's decision to accelerate effectiveness depends on a finding that underwriters and dealers have taken reasonable steps to make information conveniently available to investors.